Pratik0188/Project2SE/README.md

 **Selected User Stories for Iteration 7:**

 - **Join a Community**
-  **Description:** A user will be able to join a community to connect with like-minded individuals.
   **Estimate:** 3 days
   **Priority:** 10

 - **Search with Filter**
-  **Description:** A user will be able to filter through articles of clothing based on specific criteria.
   **Estimate:** 3 days
   **Priority:** 40